 Video of the Day

-If you're going to manually sharpen a chain, you will need to purchase a round file that matches the pitch of your chain.
-You will also need a flat file, which will help you lower the death gauges, and a file guide, which will help you hold the file at the correct height and orientation.
+If you're going to sharpen a chain manually, you will need to purchase a round file that matches the pitch of your chain.
+You will also need a flat file, which will help you lower the depth gauges, and a file guide, which will help you hold the file at the correct height and orientation.
 Finally, it's a good idea to have a heavy pair of gloves that are manufactured to work with sharp equipment.

 As far as depth gauges, the easiest way to ensure that you're filing it at the correct height is to use a depth gauge guide.
 This tool comes in different sizes, so make sure you check the specs on your chainsaw before purchasing one.
 It's a good idea to adjust the depth gauge every second or third time you sharpen your chain.